rya-sge/access-denied/_posts/2023-09-26-EIP-4844-Proto-Danksharding.md

 The main reference of this article is a lesson from LearnWeb3: [1.Proto-Danksharding: Scaling Ethereum using Blobs](https://learnweb3.io/lessons/proto-danksharding-scaling-ethereum-using-blobs/)

+## Introduction

+With the next Ethereum Upgrade, Duncan, a new transaction format will be introduced: **EIP-4844 Shared blob transactions.**

+Currently, rollup uses calldata to post their transaction on the Layer 1 Ethereum.
+This is expensive because it is processed by all Ethereum nodes and lives on chain forever.

+But rollups only need the data for a short time.
+For example, optimism rollup have only need the data available during the challenge period, e.g. one week on Arbitrum One.

+Proto-Danksharding introduces data blobs that can be sent and attached to blocks.
+The data in these blobs is not accessible to the EVM and is automatically deleted after a fixed time period (18 days in the EIP).

+Since the data are not stored forever, it makes the whole process cheaper for rollup, thanks to their own own price mechanism.

 ## Common Concept

 ### Rollup